• Skip to primary navigation

 Ingredients

-• 2 racks ribs
+• 2 racks pork ribs

 • 1 batch dry rub for ribs

-• 1/2 c. bbq sauce divided
+• ½ cup BBQ sauce divided

 Finishing Sauce

-• 1 c. bbq sauce
+• 1 cup BBQ sauce

 Instructions

 • Remove the membrane from the back of the ribs be sliding a dinner knife under the membrane and over the bone.
-Left and loosen the membrane until it tears.
+Lift and loosen the membrane until it tears.
 Grab the edge of the membrane with a paper towel and pull it off.
-It might come off in one big piece of you will have to remove it in smaller pieces.
+It might come off in one big piece or you will have to remove it in smaller pieces.
 This is ESSENTIAL so make sure you take it off.

 • Prepare your favorite rub in a small bowl.
+We recommend our rib rub.

-• Spread yellow mustard evenly over the ribs covering completely.
-Next, spread the dry rub over the ribs covering completely.
+• Evenly spread yellow mustard over the ribs, covering completely.
+Spread the dry rub over the ribs covering completely.
 Wrap in saran wrap so they are completely covered.
-Place in fridge to rest a minimum of 2 hours, but we do it overnight for best results!
+Place in fridge to rest a minimum of 2 hours.
+We do it overnight for best results.

-• Prepare your smoker according to manufacture’s directions to a heat of 225 F degrees.
-We use apple wood chips when making these ribs.
+• Prepare your smoker according to manufacture's directions to a heat of 225 degrees Fahrenheit.

-• Once the smoker is preheated to 225 degrees F place ribs, bone side down, on the smoker and let smoke for 3 hours at 225 degrees F.
+• Place ribs, bone side down, on the preheated smoker and let smoke for 3 hours.

-• After 3 hours remove ribs from smoker but leave smoke on at same temperature.
+• After 3 hours, remove ribs from smoker but leave smoker on at same temperature.
+The internal temperature goal is 160 degrees Fahrenheit after the first 3 hours.

-• After 2 hours has passed remove the ribs from the smoker.
-Remove the ribs from foil.
+• After 2 hours has passed, remove the ribs from the smoker and foil.
 Mix together BBQ sauce, honey and brown sugar for the finishing sauce in a mixing bowl.
 Coat ribs with finishing sauce and place back on the smoker for 1 hour.
+The final internal temperature goal is 195-200 degrees Fahrenheit.

-• Remove from smoker and brush with sauce again and serve!
+• Remove from smoker and brush with sauce again before serving.

 Nutrition Information